A Diet High in Fibre Reduces Your Risk of Heart Disease

 Plums eaten raw will provide about 2g of fibre per cup but when stewed this can rise to 8g.
 If you eat dried plums, as known as prunes, the figure rises even more to 12g.

 Just remembering a few of these facts will help enormously.
 As time goes on, you will learn more and be able to provide yourself with a good diet without even thinking about it.

 Different types of lentils

-The several types of lentils that I keep at home are shown in the photo above.
+The several types of lentils that I keep at home are shown in the photo below.